 As a determined company, we set ourselves ambitious goals but this isn’t done at the detriment of people’s health.
 We have various initiatives and cultural practices in place to promote a low-stress environment.
 For example:

 - Everyone’s voice is heard.
 Working in an environment where people’s voices aren’t acknowledged can result in frustration and increased stress.
-We have an open communication strategy with weekly team meetings and monthly company-wide ones where everyone has a chance to share what they’re working on, their successes and challenges.
+We have an open communication strategy with weekly team meetings and monthly company-wide ones where everyone has a chance to share what they’re working on, their successes, and challenges.
 These are great for sharing ideas and coming up with solutions collectively.

 - There’s no micromanaging.
 Having someone constantly looking over your shoulder doesn’t make for a comfortable atmosphere and can increase a person's anxiety.
-Every techspertian is trusted with their tasks and given the room to fulfil them.
+Every techspertian is trusted with their tasks and given the room to fulfill them.

 - Monthly socials.
 An environment that’s all work and no play is no good for stress levels that’s why we have socials at least once a month.
-These range from an evening of ten pin bowling, a laid-back visit to the pub or a relaxing office yoga session.
+These range from an evening of ten-pin bowling, a laid-back visit to the pub, or a relaxing office yoga session.

-Along with resulting in happier, more productive employees, a low-stress environment also encourages a strong company culture, improves talent acquisition and enhances team communications and morale.
+Along with resulting in happier, more productive employees, a low-stress environment also encourages a strong company culture, improves talent acquisition, and enhances team communications and morale.

 Life is a delicate juggling act, with different forces pulling you in opposing directions.
-Having the option to work remotely from time to time can help keep these forces in harmony and prevent things from spiralling out of control.
+Having the option to work remotely from time to time can help keep these forces in harmony and prevent things from spiraling out of control.
 Whenever working remotely is going to be beneficial to someone's mental health, or help them better fit their work around their other responsibilities (for example, looking after children or relatives), we're flexible about giving people the freedom to work at home as it suits them.
-This has the added benefit of letting people make better use of the time they’d otherwise spend commuting, and customise their atmosphere to boost productivity.
+This has the added benefit of letting people make better use of the time they’d otherwise spend commuting, and customize their atmosphere to boost productivity.
 In my case, this would alternate between complete silence and having mini dance breaks with Beyoncé playing on full blast!

 Remote working also benefits employers.
-Surveys have found that companies who offer this perk experience reduced absenteeism, less stressed employees, increased job satisfaction and better employee retention rates, to name a few.
+Surveys have found that companies who offer this perk experience reduced absenteeism, less stressed employees, increased job satisfaction, and better employee retention rates, to name a few.

 We have a flexible work policy which gives techspertians the freedom to plan their day around the company’s core hours.
 As long as you’re in the office between 10 AM - 12 PM and 2 PM - 4 PM every weekday, you can structure your day to suit your schedule.
-So, if you fancy meeting a friend for an extended lunch break, hitting the gym for your favourite class or catching your child’s school play, you can.
+So, if you fancy meeting a friend for an extended lunch break, hitting the gym for your favorite class, or catching your child’s school play, you can.